-Performance Management tools are in general highly valued by NOCs, although the graph in 2023 is different to the one in 2019, where all the tools were in the right upper side of it.
+Performance Management tools are in general highly valued by NOCs, although the graph in 2023 is different to the one in 2019, where all the tools were in the right upper corner of it.
 This time there is more dispersion, and some tools have lower importance and rating for the respondents.
-IPerf is still the most commonly used tool, but the rating is higher for Grafana (that appears in the graph for the first time), and Wireshark.
-Smokeping gets the same rating as IPerf, and it is more important, but for less users.
-After Smokeping, Speedtest and perfSONAR go next in the ranking.
+IPerf is still the most commonly used tool, but the rating is higher for Grafana (which appears in the graph for the first time), and Wireshark.
+SmokePing gets the same rating as IPerf, and it is more important, but for fewer users.
+After SmokePing, Speedtest and perfSONAR appear next in the ranking.
 RIPE Atlas and Speedtest have high ratings and a similar number of users.
 MRTG seems to be more relevant for Monitoring than for Performance Management.

-Table 17 shows the trends in the number of NOC that use the Top-10 software tools for Performance Management, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
+Table 17 shows the trends in the number of NOCs that use the Top-10 software tools for Performance Management, comparing the position they occupy in the responses count table (sorting by number of responses for each tool).
 This table shows more changes between 2019 and 2023 than between 2016 and 2019, where they were quite similar.
-Although the two most popular tools are still the same, new tools appear in the table and some of them go clearly down in terms of number of users.
+Although the two most popular tools are still the same, new tools appear in the table and some of them clearly go down in terms of number of users.
 For instance, MGEN, NDT or BWCTL disappear from the Top-10.

 Tool 2016 2019 2023 Trend

-IPERF 1 1 1 - 0
+IPERF 1 1 1

-WIRESHARK 2 2 2 - 0
+WIRESHARK 2 2 2

 GRAFANA 3 NEW

 SPEEDTEST 4 NEW

-RIPE Atlas 6 6 5 A 1
+RIPE Atlas 6 6 5

 PERFSONAR 4 4 6 -2

 SMOKEPING 5 5 7 -2

-MRTG 3 3 8 -5
+MRTG 3 3 8 - 5

 NLNOG RING tools 9 9 9 0

 PMP 10 NEW